alejo4373/backend-development-bootcamp/session_2.md

 * To add a new business we need an `INSERT` query
 * To embed the values we want to add to the database we specify various `$n` were `n` is the value's position in the list
-* We are using the `RETURNING *` statements because `INSERT` queries don't return anything by default.
+* We are using the `RETURNING *` statement because `INSERT` queries don't return anything by default.
 In this case we want to see what was just inserted so we want all its columns (`*`) returned.
+* We are using `db.one` here instead of `db.any` this is because `.any` expects none, one or more rows returned. `.one` expects exactly one row returned and it fails if no row was returned or if more than one row is returned.

 To try this our `main` function should look like this: